trimstray/nginx-admins-handbook/README.md

 ## Prologue

 When I was studying architecture of HTTP servers I became interested in NGINX.
 As I was going through research, I kept notes.
-I found a lot of information about it, forum posts on the web about every conceivable problem was great.
+I found a lot of information about it, e.g. forum posts on the web about every conceivable problem was great.
 However, I've never found one guide that covers the most important things in a suitable form.
 I was a little disappointed.

 I was interested in everything: NGINX internals, functions, security best practices, performance optimisations, tips & tricks, hacks and rules, but for me some of the documents treated the subject lightly.